Born: United States of America

-Primarily active in: *Unknown
+Primarily active in: United States of America

 Keith Flail, Vice President, Advanced Tiltrotor Systems, Bell Helicopter